fermga/TNFR-LFS/docs/DEVELOPMENT.md

 ### CI triggering rules

-The CI workflow skips documentation-only pushes and pull requests (`docs/**` and Markdown files).
-Any change touching code, configuration, tests, benchmarks, or the automation itself still runs the lint, type-check, and test jobs.
+The CI workflow now runs on documentation-only branches and executes a dedicated link-checking job in addition to the lint/type/test matrix.
+Broken intra-site references or external URLs fail fast via the Lychee action.
 The `make quickstart` pipeline executes on merges to `main` and whenever the `examples/` tree changes, so example scenarios stay covered without running the heavier simulation for purely editorial branches.

 ## Module layout